bobbingwide/sb-breadcrumbs-block/README.md

 1. Activate the plugin through the 'Plugins' screen in WordPress

 ## Frequently Asked Questions

-# Does it use Yoast SEO breadcrumb?s
+# Does it use Yoast SEO breadcrumbs?
 Yes.
 If they're Enabled.
+But only on the front end.

+# Does it use Genesis breadcrumbs?
+Yes.
+If available and breadcrumbs have not already been created using Yoast breadcrumbs.
+And also, only on the front end.

 ## Screenshots
 1. breadcrumbs block

 ## Upgrade Notice
+# 0.6.0
+Upgrade for an internationalized and localized version.

+# 0.5.3
+May fix a problem with WSOD when Jetpack also active?

+# 0.5.2
+Update for support for Genesis breadcrumbs.

 # 0.5.1
 Update for improved documentation.